riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  the number of sequential queries, absent a revolutionary breakthrough in computing or cryptanalysis.

-These are extremely conservative limits -- most legitimate servers in the real world have nowhere near the capacity to approach this.
+These are extremely conservative assumptions -- we make no assumptions about communication or context-switch cost, and most servers in the real world have nowhere near the capacity to approach this.
-If the server's CPU runs at 4 GHz, and the group costs 28 000 cycles for a scalar multiplication, then each query takes 7 microseconds, so 2^50 queries would take nearly a quarter of a millennium.
+E.g., if the server runs at 4 GHz, and the group costs 28 000 cycles for scalar multiplication, then each query takes 7 microseconds, so 2^50 sequential queries would take nearly a quarter of a millennium.

+Note that it is the _legitimate server's_ capacity that limits the feasible query cost.
+ASICs fabricated by the adversary can reduce the computational cost of attacks, but can't affect the legitimate server's capacity to answer the adversary's queries.

-(Engineers building systems out of graphene CPUs operating at 100 GHz to compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult are advised to reconsider these assumptions.)
+Engineers building systems out of graphene CPUs operating at 100 GHz to compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult are advised to reconsider these assumptions.

 # Generic Static DH Attacks